Atisha's Heart Meditation

 You sit in a comfortable, upright position.
 You can play soft music if you wish.

 With the IN-BREATH imagine or feel that you are breathing suffering and pain into your heart center, in the middle of your chest.
 You may also be able to feel the love that is always in your heart.
 Breathe out again as if your nose were in the center of your chest.
-Breathe out all this energy of suffering as love.
+BREATH OUT all this energy of suffering as love.

 1. breathe in your own suffering and breathe out love.